 Like everything in life, nothing is perfect.
 True to this testament, since its launch, users have identified a small issue with Bedtime.
 According to the Independent, ‘some people are reporting that if they set the Bedtime alarm at the same time as they already have the normal alarm set, neither of them actually appears to go off’.
 Shocking but easy to remedy, if you want to ensure that Bedtime wakes you up in the morning, double check that your normal alarm is switched off before you drift off.

 Why use the bedtime feature?

 So many of us take sleep for granted, unaware that sleep deprivation can lead to a variety of problems ranging from weight gain to an impaired memory.
 Using a sleep app such as Bedtime can help users get serious about sleep.
+Also bear in mind that you can get too much sleep also.
 Through encouraging users to stick to a sleep schedule, Bedtime ensures that users achieve the recommended 7-9 hours of shut eye each night.

 If a clever alarm system helps to improve your sleep, then the Bedtime feature is for you.
 If you’d like to try something a little different, check to see whether any other sleep apps are for you.